USS Carl Vinson: 2010s

 The ship docked in Hong Kong in the People's Republic of China on 22 May 2011 to take on supplies for her return to homeport San Diego, and to provide photo opportunities to the Chinese press.
 The ship returned to San Diego on 15 June 2011.

 On 21 June 2011, it was announced that the Michigan State Spartans would play a regular season men's basketball game against the North Carolina Tar Heels on the flight deck of Carl Vinson on Veterans Day.
 On 11 November 2011, the inaugural Carrier Classic took place at the Naval Air Station North Island on San Diego Bay in Coronado, California.
 U.S. President Barack Obama was one of 8,111 people in attendance as the Tar Heels defeated the Spartans by a score of 67–55.

 On 30 November 2011, Carl Vinson departed Naval Air Station North Island, California, on her scheduled Western Pacific (WESTPAC) deployment.

 During January 2012, Carl Vinson began her patrol of the Arabian Sea.

+INS Shakti replenishing Carl Vinson during Malabar 2012.

+While with the Seventh Fleet, between 9–16 April 2012, Carrier Strike Group One participated in Malabar 2012 with the Indian Navy its Western Pacific deployment.

 On 23 May 2012, Carl Vinson returned to Naval Air Station North Island, California, to end her November 2011 deployment.
 The carrier had stopped earlier in Hawaii to pick up approximately 900 "Tigers" – friends and family of the sailors aboard the ship who traveled with the ship from Hawaii to San Diego.

 On 5 July 2012, Carl Vinson began preparations for a Planned Incremental Availability (PIA) period.
 PIA is a major maintenance phase that all American naval vessels must go through multiple times throughout their lifetime to be able to sustain underway operations.
 PIA 2012–2013 for Carl Vinson included overhauls of over 40 crew living spaces, 30 heads and hundreds of workspaces throughout the ship.
 Also included were upgrades to many of the electronics and defense systems that the ship uses during deployments, to include an upgrade from the Global Command and Control System-Maritime (GCCS-M) to the Distributed Common Ground System-Navy (DCGS-N).